JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Acquisition of 50 farms in WA and far north QLD from the receivers of the Rewards/Ark MIS and subsequently acting on the sale of 23 of those properties.

-A leading lawyer in Real Property Law
+Listed as a leading lawyer in Real Property Law

-A leading lawyer in Leasing Law
+Listed as a leading lawyer in Leasing Law

 This brochure provides global investors a practical and quick overview about real estate investments in Australia, which includes answers to some of their commonly asked questions.